-Despite the fact that Cam is still in the pretend writing phase (also known as role-play writing/mock-handwriting/scribbling phases), she’s taken such a fancy to writing.
+Despite the fact that Cam is still in the pretend writing phase (also known as role-play writing/mock-handwriting/scribbling phases), she’s taken such a fancy to write.
 This early phase of writing is important, and I’m keen for her to remain enthusiastic about it.
 I was so happy that another prompt for purposeful writing came our way: writing letters to fairies.
-It doesn’t matter than Cam can’t form her letters yet.
-What matters is that she feels like her writing has meaning, purpose and an audience.
+It doesn’t matter that Cam can’t form her letters yet.
+What matters is that she feels like her writing has a meaning, purpose, and an audience.

 I was a lot older than Cam when I started receiving letters from fairies, but I have fond and vivid memories of them.
 I remember arguing until I was blue in the face, with some boys in my Grade 4 class, that fairies were real.
 They were the same boys who tried to tell me that Santa wasn’t real.

 Introducing Cam to fairies has always been something I knew I wanted to do eventually.
 I just didn’t know when the right opportunity would arise.

 We were recently invited to attend a pre-screening of Tinkerbell and the Secret of the Wings.
 I personally loved the film for my little Cam; it’s girly and cliché but it’s also wholesome and sweet.
 You can view the film as having a simple storyline, or you can look for deeper messages within it: Believing there are other creatures and worlds beyond yours, looking at the world around you differently, and knowing you can be the change that needs to take place.

 Rather than the storyline, it was the small visual details (bookworms that nibble on the pages of books, using leaves as paper and paperclips as ice skates that Cam and I enjoyed most about the film.
 These are the small details that can open up a world of imagination, magic, and wonder for children.
 They begin to ask questions.

 Since seeing the movie, Cam has asked all types of fairy-related questions: